 We would urge every organization that lays claim to innovation being at or near the top of their agenda, to take stock of their “innovation health.”
 We would especially encourage the seeking of independent input from outside of the Executive Committee echo chamber (e.g., a sample survey from middle management at minimum).

-Egon Zehnder believes that an ambitious innovation agenda led by an excellent CTO at the head of a healthy innovation ecosystem can achieve wonders for a company.
+Egon Zehnder believes that an ambitious innovation agenda led by an excellent CTO at the head of a healthy innovation ecosystem can achieve wonders for a company and have highly beneficial knock-on effects on wider societal topics, including climate change and the move to a circular economy.
 However, we also believe that this will not happen without deliberate enabling actions and choices.
-Avoid the temptation of saying “but we are different,” because the flipside can be catastrophic to the long term viability of the company.
-The corporate world is not short on case studies of companies that have, or may be about to, miss the innovation boat.
+Avoid the temptation of saying “but we are different,” because the flipside can be catastrophic to the long-term viability of the company and our planet.
+The corporate world is not short on case studies of companies that have, or may be about to, miss the innovation boat, and the world may be running out of time and patience faster than companies realize.

 About the Author